KubDus/Apify/README.md

 ### Files:

-apifyReturn.js - simulates endpoint; on top you can change maxItems, which are send back in one call (program itself will adapt to it)
+apifyReturn.js - simulates endpoint; on top you can change constant maxItems, which are send back in one call (program itself will adapt to it)

-items.js - array of products; id + random price
+items.js - array of products => id + random price

 app.js - runs server, handles endpoints